karlkfi/kpt-config-sync/docs/git_namespaceselectors.md

 *   `NamespaceSelector` object must be placed in the same directory where it is referenced.

-Given the above set up, `sre-admin` Rolebindings will only be created in `audit` and `shipping-prod` namespaces.
+Given the above set up, `sre-admin` RoleBindings will only be created in `audit` and `shipping-prod` namespaces.

 [1]: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels